Samsung NX300 Review

 |ISO 6,400||ISO 12,800||ISO 25,600|

 ISOs 100 through 400 are very clean and detailed, with just a slight uptick in luminance noise as ISO rises.
 At ISO 800, noise reduction is a bit stronger which softens the image slightly, but fine detail is still very good, and there's no sign of chroma noise.
-Naturally, noise is higher at ISO 1,600 so the processor is working harder blurring away more fine detail in the process, but a lot is still in take, and chroma noise is still not an issue.
+Naturally, noise is higher at ISO 1,600 so the processor is working harder blurring away more fine detail in the process, but a lot is still intact, and chroma noise is still not an issue.
 At ISO 3,200, a larger drop in find detail occurs with stronger noise processing, however we don't see the chroma noise that was so objectionable in its predecessor.
 ISO 6,400 shows more luminance noise as well as hints of chroma noise, thought there is some fine detail left.
 At 12,800, it seems Samsung has dialed back on the chroma noise reduction significantly, leaving larger blotches of yellow and purple, and luminance noise is stronger as well.
 ISO 25,600 is very noisy, leaving the mannequin's hair and skin with obvious blotches of strong purple and yellow chroma noise, with darker shadows and faded colors as well.

 As always, see the Print Quality section below for maximum recommended print sizes at each ISO.